 Close the video player window, click the Output Format, choose the Video, and then select a target video format and resolution.
 Lastly, click the Save button beside the video thumbnail to permanently save your changes.

 2. KM Player

 KM Player is a widely-appreciated tool rendering a varied range of audio and video formats.
-It has its own internal codec, it is able to run on low CPU computers and it is fitted with a DirectShow merit system which selects and prioritizes codecs around the operating system.
-KM Player allows you to customize subtitles via a control box enabling you to sync and out-of-sync subtitle files during playback.
+It has its own internal codec.
+It can run on low CPU computers, and it is fitted with a DirectShow merit system that selects and prioritizes codecs around the operating system.
+KM Player allows you to customize subtitles via a control box, enabling you to sync and out-of-sync subtitle files during playback.
 KM Player is open-source software.

 Media Player Classic is an open-source program for playing audio and video files.
 It is the favorite of users who appreciate a very simple interface and prefer an easy-to-use application.
-Unlike Windows Media Player, whom it is based on, it is fairly improved and renders a variety of audio, video and image formats.
-Regarding subtitles, the latest version of this player controls subtitle renderer behavior relative to anamorphic video, it plays subtitles at the source video resolution like VSFilter and it offers informative names for external subtitles thanks to the VSFilter.
+Unlike Windows Media Player, which it is based on, it is fairly improved and renders various audio, video, and image formats.
+Regarding subtitles, the latest version of this player controls subtitle renderer behavior relative to anamorphic video, it plays subtitles at the source video resolution like VSFilter, and it offers informative names for external subtitles thanks to the VSFilter.

 4. BS Player

 BS Player is considered by many users the best free media player in the world.
 First released in 2000, it has been the choice of millions of users worldwide.
 It is available for free or as the Pro version, which costs 29.90 EUR.
 The free version is more than satisfactory, and it comes with a huge load of features.
 The subtitle formats it supports are MicroDVD, SubRip, SubViewer, MPL2, ASS, SSA, SRT, and VobSub.
 BS Player automatically looks for subtitles online, and you only have to choose one or more via a window provided by the player.

 5. VLC Player